-Finally, in our view CORES may also decide to set higher fees for its members for the year 2013 to cover all or part of its long-term debt maturities, although we consider it unlikely that CORES would have to resort to this option.
+CORES may also request that the ministry levy extraordinary fees to its members if needed to cover all or part of its long-term debt maturities.
+However, we consider it unlikely that CORES would have to resort to this option.